Consultation: Free | Microblading: £275.00

 Do not use AHA skincare products close to the enhancement area two weeks prior to and after your procedure

-Do not panic that the area treated may show redness straight after the treatment - this is quite normal and will fade over the rest of the day.
+Do not panic that the area treated may show redness straight after the treatment - this will fade over the rest of the day.

 The strokes may 'disappear' before the 4-6 week top up session, this is completely normal and most will show up once more in time for the second session.
-You may worry you are rejecting the pigment, this is completely normal - don't panic.
+You may worry you are rejecting the pigment - don't panic.

 Additional treatments cannot be undertaken until the area has completely healed.
-A four week healing time is required before any more work can be undertaken.
+A five week healing time is required before any more work can be undertaken.

 Do not have them waxed or tinted until at least 30 days after the procedure.